 Looking for other ways you can implement climate solutions in your everyday life?
 We have compiled a list of campus 'take action' tips.
-The Office of Campus Planning and Sustainability is another great resource, along with our.
+The Office of Campus Planning and Sustainability also offers resources to learn more about sustainability initiatives on campus.

 The Campus Sustainability Fund provides UVic staff, faculty, and students the opportunity to implement sustainability initiatives on campus through both loans and grants.
 The University of Victoria Sustainability Project also funding through the Sustainable Grants Program.
 Both funds are available to students, staff, and faculty.